NathanLib/Tripset/final/readme.md

 # Welcome to Tripset!

-In order to make the project work properly, some preliminary manipulations are necessary - we apologize for this inconvenience.
+In order to make the project work properly on **CODIO**, some preliminary manipulations are necessary - we apologize for this inconvenience.

 ## Step One
 Edit the file **package.json**